Quitch/AI-Personalities/README.md

 ### Air

-- Focuses almost exclusively on air.
+- Prefers air.

+### All Terrain

+- Prefers to use amphibious units.
+- Prefers to use hover units.

 ### Amphibious